Treeniks/x86-64-simplified/src/instructions/data-transfer-instructions/pop.md

   The stack-address size determines the width of the stack pointer when reading from the stack in memory and when incrementing the stack pointer.
 (As stated above, the amount by which the stack pointer is incremented is determined by the operand size.)
 If the destination operand is one of the segment registers `DS`, `ES`, `FS`, `GS`, or `SS`, the value loaded into the register must be a valid segment selector.
 In protected mode, popping a segment selector into a segment register automatically causes the descriptor information associated with that segment selector to be loaded into the hidden (shadow) part of the segment register and causes the selector and the descriptor information to be validated (see the [Operation section](#operation) below).

 A `NULL` value (0000-0003) may be popped into the `DS`, `ES`, `FS`, or `GS` register without causing a general protection fault.
-However, any subsequent attempt to reference a segment whose corresponding segment register is loaded with a `NULL` value causes a general protection exception (#GP).
+However, any subsequent attempt to reference a segment whose corresponding segment register is loaded with a `NULL` value causes a general protection exception (`#GP`).
 In this situation, no memory reference occurs and the saved value of the segment register is `NULL`.

 The `POP` instruction cannot pop a value into the `CS` register.
 To load the `CS` register from the stack, use the `RET` instruction.

 If the `ESP` register is used as a base register for addressing a destination operand in memory, the `POP` instruction computes the effective address of the operand after it increments the `ESP` register.
-For the case of a 16-bit stack where `ESP` wraps to `0H` as a result of the `POP` instruction, the resulting location of the memory write is processor-family-specific.
+For the case of a 16-bit stack where `ESP` wraps to `0x0` as a result of the `POP` instruction, the resulting location of the memory write is processor-family-specific.

 The `POP ESP` instruction increments the stack pointer (`ESP`) before data at the old top of stack is written into the destination.